Ceremonial use of lights: Roman Catholic usage in the early 20th century

 In the Latin Church or Roman Catholic Church, the use of ceremonial lights falls under three heads.
-(1) They may be symbolical of the light of Gods presence, of Christ as Light Roman of Light, or of the children of Light in conflict with Catholic the powers of darkness; they may even be no more than expressions of joy on the occasion of great festivals.
+(1) They may be symbolical of the light of Gods presence, of Christ as Light, or of the children of Light in conflict with Catholic the powers of darkness; they may even be no more than expressions of joy on the occasion of great festivals.
 (2) They may be votive, i.e. offered as an act of worship (latria) to God.
 (3) They are, in virtue of their benediction by the Church, sacramental id, i.e. efficacious for the good of men's souls and bodies, and for the confusion of the powers of darkness.
 With one or more of these implications, they are employed in all the public functions of the Church.
 At the consecration of a church twelve lights are placed around the walls at the twelve spots.
 Dedication where these are anointed by the bishop with holy oil, of a and on every anniversary these are relighted; at the church, dedication of an altar tapers are lighted and censed at each place where the table is anointed (Pontificale Rom. p. ii.
 De ecci. dedicat. seu consecrat.).